Jmat0/pda_2023/README.md

 Credit risk assessment using various models in R (LR, RF, GLMNET, SVM, and more).
 The aim is to find the model that will correctly classify, with the highest probability, when a client is at risk of defaulting.

 ### Data
 The dataset used contains 1000 observations, each representing a client from the bank.
-It contains various information such as the amount requested, the job occupation of the applicant, its marital status, and more.
+It contains various information such as the amount requested, the job occupation of the applicant, his/her marital status, and more.

 ### How to run the project